rochus-keller/LeanQt/Readme.md

 Unfortunately, there has been a certain proliferation over the years where Qt has been bloated with all sorts of features with questionable value.
 The standard binary installation of Qt swallows several gigabytes and requires a login to a commercial company server, which discourages many people.
 The non-essential features make the build more complicated (higher probability of missing dependencies or incompatiblities).
 The now initiated development with Qt 6 makes higher demands on compiler and system, and follows a development that I cannot make sense of.
 For applications using only the non-gui part of Qt, or only basic GUI features, these are significant impediments.

 For LeanQt I used the code of Qt 5.6.3 which was the last Qt version available under both LGPL v2.1 and v3.
 Instead of qmake the BUSY build system (see https://github.com/rochus-keller/BUSY) is used, which was one of the reasons I implemented it.
-LeanQt has a different source tree structure compared to the original Qt toolkit; a lot of the original subdirectories (e.g. mkspecs, qmake) are no longer required; there are no longer separate subdirectories under corelib since each was depending on every other anyway.
+LeanQt has a different source tree structure compared to the original Qt toolkit; a lot of the original subdirectories (e.g. mkspecs, qmake) are no longer required; there are no longer separate subdirectories under corelib or gui since each was depending on every other anyway.
 I also added additional configuration options so it is possible to use a minimal version even without the file engine and core application (see the BUSY file in the root for more information); many changes were necessary to the original source code for this, but the API is mostly the same and thus the original Qt documentation is still valid.

+It is not necessary to deploy the whole source tree; if an application doesn't e.g. require image or gui support, the corresponding source code directories can be deleted.
+BUSY has a fallback mechanism for the case when a module is not present; if e.g. the image or net directories are deleted, BUSY loads the "missing.busy" file instead, which acts as a placeholder for the missing modules, and generates a build time error if an application want's to use them anyway; see also the thirdparty/Readme.txt file for potentially removable directories.

 ### State of development